wikimedia/mediawiki-extensions-MobileFrontend/README.md

 Default: 0;

 ##### $wgMFUseWikibaseDescription
-If set to true, will add Wikidata description to page JS as wgMFDescription variable
+If set to true, Wikibase is enabled and associated features can be used

 Type: Boolean
 Default: false;

 ##### $wgMFDisplayWikibaseDescription
-If set to true wikidata descriptions will be displayed in UI elements such as search, nearby and watchlist.
+If set to true, Wikibase descriptions will be displayed in UI elements such as search, nearby and watchlist.

+Type: Boolean
+Default: false;

+##### $wgMFDisplayWikibaseDescriptionsAsTaglines
+If set to true, Wikibase descriptions will be displayed under page titles

 Type: Boolean
 Default: false;